serenabertozzi/CV/README.md

 The second part was mostly focused on learning PHP, MVC framework Laravel, OOP and MySQL.
 During this time I've worked on a pairing project for a Dentist website and a group project for a Marketplace (named "Presto!").

 During this course I was introduced to Agile methodology.

+💻 **Carrara Academy of Fine Arts** (Sept 2012 to Sept 2014)

+I've enrolled a course called "New Technologies of Art" course, where I've learned about art through media like videomaking, photography and creative programming (Processing).

 ## When I'm not coding